The Three Elements of a Master’s Dissertation

 Demonstrating Knowledge in a Master’s Dissertation

 Knowledge will be demonstrated in the Literature Review chapter.
 I have a separate blog on writing the literature review.
 Remember that at Master’s level you are demonstrating a Mastery of your subject area.
 The literature review is a critical review of the literature, rather than just a statement of what different people say.
-You will need to look at what several authors say about a topic, and look to see if the definitions of common terms are the same, similar, or different.
-State, and comment on differences in the literature review, however you may want to save full discussion for the critical evaluation chapter.
+You will need to look at what several authors say about a topic.
+Look to see if the definitions of common terms are the same, similar, or different.
+State, and comment on these differences in the literature review.
+However, you may want to save full discussion for the critical evaluation chapter.
 It is a good idea to make a note in the relevant chapter at this point so that this issue can be discussed further.

 As well as looking at definitions, look at several key theories and search out the similarities and differences between them.
 Having looked at several authors views (cited) you will be able to state your own definitions or opinions based on the literature.

 Demonstrating Application of Knowledge in a Master’s Dissertation

 This could be achieved in a variety of ways, depending on your research methodology approach.
 Many of the students that I supervise use secondary data from case studies.
 Some manage to collect primary data via interviews.

 - Examination of Case Studies would demonstrate that you have seen the theory in practise